zuanming/thirdrepo/README.md

 ## Deployment
 The website is deployed on Heroku, using GitHub to host the project repository.
 The website can be found at this [link](http://foodiereview.herokuapp.com).
+- Database passwords and session keys are stored in the .env file which is included in the .gitignore.

 ## Credits
 This website was built using tools and data from various sources, including but not limited to the following: